 You can regenerate the shared archive for all supported platforms.

-The default class that is installed with the JRE contains only a small set of core library classes.
+The default class list that is installed with the JDK contains only a small set of core library classes.
 You might want to include other classes in the shared archive.
-To create a class list from the class loading tracing output or running applications, enter the following command to dump all loaded library classes:
+To create a dynamic CDS archive with the default CDS archive as the base archive, add the following option in the command line:

 To regenerate the archive file log in as the administrator.
 In networked situations, log in to a computer of the same architecture as the Java SE installation.
 Ensure that you have permissions to write to the installation directory.